wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

 4. Python >= 2.7 is required in order to run the Wazuh API.
 It is installed by default or included in the official repositories in most Linux distributions.

-   It is possible to set a cutom Python path for the API in ``/var/ossec/api/configuration/config.js``, in case the stock version of Python in your distro is too old:
+   It is possible to set a custom Python path for the API in ``/var/ossec/api/configuration/config.js``, in case the stock version of Python in your distro is too old:

    .. code-block:: javascript